 Mr. Yatindra Sharma, MD, KHS Machinery Pvt Ltd said, “It was good to see that so many Russian companies are looking at India and more specifically at Gujarat as an ideal destination for investment.
 We are looking at exploring collaboration opportunities in various sectors, including innovation and technology where Russia has been one of the global leaders.”

 Since the signing of “Declaration on the India-Russia Strategic Partnership” in October 2000 (during the visit of Hon’ble President Mr. Vladimir Putin to India), India-Russia ties have acquired a qualitatively new character with enhanced levels of cooperation in almost all areas of the bilateral relationship including political, security, trade and economy, defense, science, technology and culture.
 Some of the major Russian companies present in India currently are Sistema, Rosoboron export, Sberbank of Russia, VTB Bank, Gazprom and Sibur Chemicals.
 Meanwhile some major Indian companies in Russia are Tata chemicals ltd, Essar energy, Bharti Airtel, Reliance industries ltd, Cadila, M&M, Thermax, WIPRO, Jain irrigation and CIPLA.

 (Except for the headline, this story has not been edited by Business Sandesh Group and is published from a syndicated feed.)

-Home / Business / Gujarat Delegation Receive Overwhelming Response in Russia with More than 50 Companies and Associations Attending Vibrant Gujarat Global Summit Roadshow
+Home / Uncategorized / Gujarat Delegation Receive Overwhelming Response in Russia with More than 50 Companies and Associations Attending Vibrant Gujarat Global Summit Roadshow